LohithMarneni/Timetabale-generator/README.md

 ## How to Contribute

-If you'd like to contribute to this project, We welcome your suggestions, bug reports, and pull requests.
+If you'd like to contribute to this project, I welcome your suggestions, bug reports, and pull requests.

 ps: Project Report(in pdf) is available in root folder as election_management_project_report.pdf